Review: ZenBivy Bed Sleep System

 How it works

-Consisting of a sheet with a hood and wings on the sides, the quilt attaches to the sheet via the wings for a comfortable system that allows more freedom of movement than traditional sleeping bags, yet has features not found on sleeping quilts.
+Consisting of a sheet with a hood and wings on the sides, the quilt attaches to the wings on the sheet via short zippers for a comfortable system that allows more freedom of movement than traditional sleeping bags, yet has features not found on sleeping quilts.
 Cinch up the bottom on cold nights for a tapered fit, or leave it flat in warmer temps.

-- Available in multiple sizes, the small Zenbivy Bed fits regular 20″ pads, while the large is 25″ wide and available in two lengths: 72″ and 77″.
-My camping sleeping pad is 25″ wide by 72″ long by 4″ thick, and the large size Zenbivy Bed works well with it.
+- Available in multiple sizes, the small Zenbivy Bed fits regular 20″ pads, while the large is 25″ wide.
+The sleeping pad I use for camping is 25″ wide by 72″ long by 4″ thick, and the large size Zenbivy Bed works well with it.

 - The Zenbivy sheet fits over tapered or rectangular-shaped sleeping pads and includes a strap across the back to keep it in place.